Rescare is a charity, registered with the Charity Commission (Reg. No. 1112766)

 Rescare is now known as a unique nationwide charity that has been supporting families who have loved ones with a learning disability by promoting quality and choice in care, education and health since 1984.

 Rescare represents hundreds of families and friends within the UK.
 It also has members living abroad and affiliations in New Zealand and Australia.
 Families are at the centre of what we do.

 Initially, Rescare campaigned for the conversion of redundant ‘mental hospitals’ into residential communities, and ran a number of high profile campaigns.
-It presented a petition with over 70000 signatures, about the closure of a hospital in Blackburn, to Parliament through the local MP.
+It presented a petition with over 70,000 signatures, about the closure of a hospital in Blackburn, to Parliament through the local MP.
 It has also organised campaigns about closures of other facilities.

-Since its inception Rescare has grown and evolved to be a charity that today represents the views and concerns of the families and carers of persons with a learning disability; and that is concerned generally with the well-being and best interests of persons with a learning disability, including those without a family to speak for them.
+Since its inception Rescare has grown and evolved to be a charity that today represents the views and concerns of the families and carers of people with a learning disability; and that is concerned generally with the well-being and best interests of the people with a learning disability, including those without a family to speak for them.